 - We encourage evaluation focused on core competencies for individual learners rather than a specific number of procedures or sessions.
-As a general guide, 4-8 day long sessions may be adequate for a full participant and 1-4 sessions may provide adequate exposure for a partial participant not learning uterine aspiration.
+Depending on patient volume, 4-8 day-long sessions may be adequate for a full participant and 1-4 sessions may provide adequate exposure for a partial participant not learning uterine aspiration.

 ADVANCED TRAINING OPPORTUNITIES

-- Those interested in gaining more in-depth skill and knowledge may add:
+- Those interested in gaining more in-depth skills and knowledge may also: